YukiP7/ml-project/README.md

 2. Work on Components
     - Create a components folder in src and initialize it with __init__.py , to perform it as packages .
     - Do data ingestion , transformation and further operations in it .

+3. Initialize logger and exception file .
+    - exception handling
+    - logging the all activities .